CodeQuiver/shake-your-weekend/README.md

 Bored and last minute planning.

 What is the primary goal of the product?
-Making cool events faster and easier to find.
+Making cool events faster and easier to find, and help people decide what to do.

 Identify and prioritize essential user stories (limit this to 3 or fewer)?
-1- As a user, I want to take a quick quiz and see all the choices to help me decide on the event that I chose to go to.
+1- As a user, I want to take a quick quiz and see all the choices to help me find something to do.

 2- As a user, I want to view all the important information about each event in one place so I can decide and be prepared when I get there.